aknkrstozkn/ImGuiParticleSimulation/README.md

-# ImGui SDL Particle Simulation
+# iMGui SDL Particle Simulation

 A basic, pixel-wise particle simulation designed for practicing with ImGui. <br />
 Features some cool visuals :)